National Epidermolysis Bullosa Awareness Week | Annually October 25-31 | #EBweek

-National Epidermolysis Bullosa Awareness Week (Annually, October 25-31), is a time to increase awareness of Epidermolysis Bullosa (EB), to promote the need for a cure and to spur advocacy on behalf of families suffering with the emotional, financial and physical burden of the disease.
+National Epidermolysis Bullosa Awareness Week (Annually, October 25-31), is a time to increase awareness of Epidermolysis Bullosa (EB), to promote the need for a cure, and to spur advocacy on behalf of families suffering with the emotional, financial, and physical burden of the disease.
 Click here to learn about Epidermolysis Bullosa.
-First legislated by Ronald Reagan and the United States Congress in 1984, #EBawarenessweek is now recognized annually as October 25 through 31.
-Read the official National Epidermolysis Bullosa Week press release, which includes 15th Annual Benefit details.
+First legislated by Ronald Reagan and the United States Congress in 1984, #EBweek is now recognized annually as October 25th through 31st.

 BE PART OF THE CURE

-DebRA of America encourages friends and family of people living with EB or who have lost a loved one to this disease to promote National Epidermolysis Bullosa Awareness Week by doing one or more of the following activities:
+debra of America encourages everyone to promote #EBweek by doing one or more of the following activities:

-- Share DebRA literature within your community, work, schools, place of worship, community center, supermarket, etc. Download the DebRA EB Pamphlet to email to friends.
-Call 212-868-1573 or email events [at] debra [dot] org to request printed (EB) pamphlets.
+- Share EB Brochures within your community, work, school, place of worship, community center, supermarket, etc. Download the debra of America Brochure to email to friends here.

 On October 11, 1984, President Ronald Reagan and the 98th Congress of the United States of America signed the Joint Resolution approving the week of November 25 through December 1, 1984, as the first-ever “National Epidermolysis Bullosa Awareness Week.”
 Read Proclamation 5283 - National Epidermolysis Bullosa Awareness Week, 1984 (which established the very first National Epidermolysis Bullosa Awareness Week).